- Modern Zelda: A Second Chance -

 Opinions Going In

 I don't really like Bread of the Wild, for many different reasons.
 For one, the combat system: breakable weapons have always sucked, but I am also just not a fan of how limited the combat feels.
 Secondly, the open world.
 There is a big difference between a "world that is open" and a "true open world".
 I just really dislike when the player is thrown into the world with very limited direction.
-It has always felt like bad design to be.
+It has always felt like bad design to me.
 Thirdly, the dungeons suck.
 Older games have complex labyrinths with complex puzzles and some difficult navigation.
 Breath of the Wild has nothing close to that.
 Basically everything is just a physics puzzle, and it gets old really fast.
-I stopped playing after the first dungeon, and though I have seen multiple parts of the game I have not gone back.
+I don't really remember where I am in the game right now, so I am just starting from scratch.

 Discussion